 January Gardening Chores

-3. Review your garden diary from last year.
-If you’ve missed a few entries, add them now.
-Underline items you wanted to get done this year.
-I make a list, then decide which projects I want to tackle, I also carry over the ones I didn’t get to last year, or drop them off the master list.
+1. Review your garden diary from last year.
+Underline items you want to get done this year.
+I also carry over the ones I didn’t get to last year, or drop them off the master list.
 This is a good time to dream.

-5. Read.
-Whether it’s Missouri Gardener Magazine, which provides good local gardening information and gardening books, catch up on what you couldn’t get to last year.
-I keep a pile of gardening books from our local library’s semi-annual book sale just for snowy, cold and blustery winter days.
+6. Read.
+Whether it’s Missouri Gardener Magazine, which provides good local gardening information and new gardening books, catch up on what you couldn’t get to last year.

 7. Remove any broken limbs in pathways to keep walkways clear and safe.

-9. Check inside plants for any hitchhiking bugs and remove.
-Make sure the plants, not the bugs, are getting their sunlight needs met.
-If not, move the plants.
+10. Check inside plants for any hitchhiking bugs and remove.
+Make sure they are getting their sunlight needs met.
+If not, move them.
 Water with diluted fertilizer.
 Prune as necessary.

-10. Drop your garden pruners and other garden tools off to get sharpened, this is a slow time of year and this will give you a head start on the season.
+11. Drop your garden pruners and other garden tools off to get sharpened.